int19h/jbomohi/dict/ermenefti/comments.md

 x1 is exegesis (an explanation or critical interpretation) of text/book/object x2 done by x3; x1/x2 is exegetical; x3 are exegetes?

+## 2016-09-27T18:28:16Z — krtisfranks (comment 3068, on definition 63507, in reply to 3067)

+Re: Result/interpretation terbri

+gleki wrote:
+> krtisfranks wrote:
+> > gleki wrote:
+> > > krtisfranks wrote:
+> > > > Why not have a terbri for what the result of the analysis is?
+> > >
+> > >
+> > > have in mind any semantic frames in gimste similar to the one you
+> desire?
+> >
+> > In a way, it is somewhat close to lijda3: "sharing common
+> > beliefs/practices/tenets including x3".
+The only this is that there is

+> no
+> > sharing.
+It is just the 'belief' (meaning "interpretation") that is
+> > specific.
+> >
+> > It is also almost exactly backward in terbri structure from {smuni}.
+So,
+> it
+> > would follow "se te se te se smuni" (there is probably a better way by
+> > which to say that).
+>
+> {smuni} is more frequent than {lijda}.
+So maybe a new word:
+>
+> x1 is exegesis (an explanation or critical interpretation) of
+> text/book/object x2 done by x3; x1/x2 is exegetical; x3 are exegetes?

+I am fine with that if you are.
+Does it break anything?
+I would include the current definition too, with relabelles terbri.